Professor of Mathematics (1953-74)

 Stan prepared for this career by growing up on Long Island Sound for the sailing side of his life and for his mathematical life by attending The Berkshire School, Williams College for his A.B., Jesus College at Cambridge, Columbia, Princeton and finally Syracuse where he earned his Ph.
 D. Along the way he became a member of Phi Beta Kappa, Sigma Xi, the scientific honor society, and a fellow of The American Association for the Advancement of Science.

 I first met him in 1957 when I became a member of this faculty.
-By that time had had already established himself as a pillar of the community.
+By that time he had already established himself as a pillar of the community.
 He served on important committees and was already respected as a teacher and a scholar.
 As examples of his leadership, he was one of the founding members of the Hamilton Chapter of Sigma Xi in 1965 and he became chair of mathematics in 1969.

 Stan was also known on the Hill because of his second love.
 He was a champion Star Class sailor, regularly competing in and sometimes winning national as well as international competitions.
 His homeport was Larchmont, and his favorite place in the world was that part of the Long Island Sound.
 At Hamilton in those days commencement wasn’t until well on in June, already prime sailing weather.
 So Stan was famously known to skip these ceremonies.
 Finally the lure of sailing became so strong that in 1974 he retired early to spend his precious remaining years sailing.
 After retirement he changed to the bigger Etchells Class and had considerable success in racing in that competition as well.